krunalp983/Other-projects/README.md

 Introduction
-it is an overviw about my projects
+it is an overviw about my other project which I have done.